Democratic Progressive Party (Malawi)

 The Democratic Progressive Party (DPP) is a political party in Malawi.
-The party was formed in February 2005 by Malawian President Bingu wa Mutharika after a dispute with the United Democratic Front (UDF), which was led by his predecessor, Bakili Muluzi.
+It was formed in February 2005 by then-President of Malawi Bingu wa Mutharika after a dispute with his party, the United Democratic Front (UDF), which was led by him in the 2004 general election and chaired by his predecessor, Bakili Muluzi.

 History

 The DPP party is an offshoot of the United Democratic Front.
 The UDF was formed by Bingu wa Mutharika and Bakili Muluzi and came to power in 1994 under Muluzi.
 After Muluzi's two terms were over, Mutharika succeeded him as head of the party and nation.
 However, Muluzi remained involved in running the party; therefore Mutharika formed his own party, the Democratic Progressive Party, in early 2005.
 Many UDF members defected to the new DPP party.
 The party and Mutharika won elections in 2009, and continued to rule the country.

 Internal politics

 In October 2008, the DPP's national governing council unanimously chose Mutharika as the party's candidate for the May 2009 presidential election.